djimee/Slipbox/README.md

 - Create slipboxes and view them on a user's account page
 - Display all notes related to a slipbox in a structured tree diagram
-- Include other collaborators to edit your slipboxes/trees/notes
+- Include other collaborators to edit your slipboxes, trees and notes
 - Manage all your notes' references

 ### Deployment